Freedom Bell, American Legion: Description

-Information
+History

 The bell, a Bicentennial gift from the American Legion, is a model of the bell on display at the American Legion Headquarters in Indianapolis, Indiana.
 Authorized by Congress on October 12, 1976, it was cast outside of the US because no foundry had the capacity to cast the bell.

 When the bell was completed it was shipped to Baltimore and then traveled to all 48 contiguous states aboard the American Freedom Train for the Bicentennial, starting on April 1, 1975, in Wilmington, Delaware, and ending December 31, 1976, in Miami, Florida.
 The bell shared train car No. 41 (later renumbered 40) with a map of the American Freedom Train's journey and a lunar rover.
-From 1977–1978 the bell was placed in National Park Service storage until lengthy discussions led to an agreement and the bell was placed at Union Station in 1981.
+From 1977 to 1978 the bell was placed in National Park Service storage until lengthy discussions led to an agreement and the bell was placed at Union Station in 1981.
 The American Legion, who hoped for placement at the National Mall, were unhappy with the bell's placement.

+In 2024, the bell was covered with graffiti by pro-Palestinian protesters, protesting Israel's action in the ongoing Gaza war and calling for Intifada and the dismantlement of the State of Israel and the United States, which coincided with a speech to the U.S. Congress by Israeli Prime Minister Benjamin Netanyahu.